jas97/PyTorchChallenge/README.md

 ## Using the classifier

-In order to train and evaluate a model, location of data must be passed as a command line argument
+In order to train and evaluate a model, location of data must be passed as a command line argument.
+Inside the provided folder there should be folders train and validate containing images for training and validation of the model.

 ```bash